giampierosalvi/LaTeXProceedings/README.md

    automatically from the http://www.easychair.org List of Submissions page.
 Read the instructions inside the script for more information
 3. modify title, date and relevant information in main.tex.
-You might want to modify also the text in avsp.cls where we give copyright information.
+You might want to modify also the text in `confproc.cls` where we give copyright information.
 4. modify abstract for keynote speakers, or if you have PDF files for their contribution, include them with the same `\includepaper` command
 5. run make (tested on Linux), this will create two PDF files, one for printing